analogdevicesinc/doctools/docs/packaging.rst

 The runner token is obtained from the GUI at ``github.com/<org>/<repository>/settings/actions/runners/new``.

 If ``github_token`` from :ref:`cluster-podman` is set, the runner_token
-is ignored and a new is requested.
+is ignored and a new one is requested.

 .. shell::